- Red Lion

 Period of transition - under the temporary management of Chris Caldwell (known to Wolverhampton branch for operating the Horse & Jockey, Woodcross) since Christmas 2019.

-Multi-level JD Wetherspoon outlet located at the heart of Sedgley.
-Last featured in the 2007 edition of the Good Beer Guide but a sustained and noticeable improvement in beer quality in recent years has led to its inclusion once more.
-Popular with drinkers and diners of all ages and gets exceptionally busy at peak weekend times.
-Opened as a cinema back in 1937 before becoming a bingo hall in the 1970s.
+Multi-level Wetherspoon outlet at the heart of Sedgley.
+Popular with drinkers and diners of all ages, it gets exceptionally busy at peak weekend times.
+The building opened as a cinema back in 1937 before becoming a bingo hall in the 1970s.
+A taxi rank is located immediately outside the premises and a pay and display car park can be accessed via Townsend Avenue.

 Modern building on the edge of Sedgley village.
 Pleasant bar.
 Separate lounge which specialises in good value carvery, served 12-8.
 Fish and chips specials on Fridays.